 - Buridan, John, 1982, John Buridan on Self-Reference: Chapter Eight of Buridan's ‘Sophismata’, G. E. Hughes (ed. & tr.)
 Cambridge: Cambridge University Press.

-- Carnap, Rudolph, 1950, The Logical Foundations of Probability, Chicago: University of Chicago Press.
+- Carnap, Rudolf, 1950, The Logical Foundations of Probability, Chicago: University of Chicago Press.

 - Christensen, David, 2010, “Higher Order Evidence”, Philosophy and Phenomenological Research, 81: 185–215.